mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 )
 ```

+*Disclaimer: I co-created styled-components*

+### The Motivation Behind CSS-in-JS

-Primarily, CSS-in-JS boosts your confidence.
-You can add, change and delete CSS without unexpected consequences.
-You avoid the ["append-only stylesheet"](https://css-tricks.com/oh-no-stylesheet-grows-grows-grows-append-stylesheet-problem/) automatically, without complex tooling or years of experience.
+Primarily, using CSS-in-JS boosts my confidence.
+I can add, change and delete CSS without unexpected consequences.
+I avoid the ["append-only stylesheet"](https://css-tricks.com/oh-no-stylesheet-grows-grows-grows-append-stylesheet-problem/) effortlessly.

-If you are working on the styling of a component, your changes will not affect anything else.
-If you delete the component, you automatically delete its CSS.
+My changes to the styling of a component will not affect anything else.
+If I delete a component, I automatically delete its CSS too.

 <Lesson
   title="Confidence"
   body="Add, change and delete CSS without unexpected consequences."
 />

 This confidence boost is especially vital for teams.
 Not everybody has a comprehensive understanding of CSS and deadlines can get in the way of quality.
-With CSS-in-JS your codebase stays clean and you avoid common CSS frustrations (e.g. class name collisions).
+With CSS-in-JS our codebase stays clean and we avoid common CSS frustrations (e.g. class name collisions).

 <Lesson
   title="Better Teamwork"
-  body="Keep your codebase clean and avoid common bugs, no matter the experience level of the team members."
+  body="Keep your codebase clean and avoid common bugs, regardeless of the team members experience levels."
 />

-Since styles are bound to a specific component, you always know what is affecting it.
-You can come back two years after first writing some code and you will know exactly what is going on.
+Since styles are bound to a specific component, I always know what is affecting it.
+I can come back two years after first writing some code and I will know exactly what is going on.

 <Lesson
   title="Painless maintenance"
   body="Never go on a hunt for that one CSS declaration breaking your component ever again."
 />

-CSS-in-JS libraries keep track of the components you use on a page and only inject their styles.
+CSS-in-JS libraries keep track of the components I use on a page and only inject their styles.
 Every user will load the least styles possible when server-side rendering.

 <Lesson
   title="Fast first paint"
   body="Automatically extract the critical CSS and send the least amount of code possible from the server."
 />

-Simply adjust the styles of a component based on different states (`<Button variant="primary">` vs `<Button variant="secondary">`) or a global theme.
+I can simply adjust the styles of a component based on different states (`<Button variant="primary">` vs `<Button variant="secondary">`) or a global theme.

 <Lesson
   title="Simple dynamic styling"